Sync-Space-49/.github/profile/README.md

 spend more time executing actionable tasks, enhancing productivity and project success rates.

+Read more about our design and architectural decisions in our [Design Documentation](https://github.com/Sync-Space-49/.github/files/13719986/SyncSpace_Design_Documentation.pdf).

 ## How do I check it out?

 We have hosted a free instance of our work on Google Cloud for people to look at.